The Academic Program Evaluation (Eval) is an online record-keeping tool benefiting students.

 In talking with your student, you may want to share the following tips.

 Whether or not your student has declared a major, he/she can benefit from reading reference materials and web-based articles about career interests.
-Pertinent information on educational requirements, job trends and employment opportunities both locally and nationally can help your student make decisions about college coursework, internships and post-graduation plans.
+Pertinent information on educational requirements, job trends and employment opportunities can help your student make decisions about college coursework, internships and post-graduation plans.

 For assistance, he/she can visit BW's Career Services, which is open during the summer, to meet with a counselor as well as do research through the CareerPlace Library.